F.R.E.S.S.H. | Fostering Research Expansion in the Social Sciences & Humanities

 - If participants are awarded a fellowship or grant, they may be asked to present at, or serve as mentor to, a future session of FRESSH.

-- Any College faculty member—including postdoctoral fellows with supervisor approval—who can meet the expectations above.
+- Any College faculty member—including postdoctoral fellows with supervisor approval—who can meet the expectations above is eligible to apply.

 - Faculty must be eligible to take leave (in case of fellowship) or serve as PI (in case of grant).